- Prep time

 - 1 jalapeño, sliced into thin rings

 Heat a medium sauce pot over medium-high heat.
 Add 2 tablespoons olive oil, onion and garlic and sauté until they begin to caramelize.
-Add the rice and cumin and cook until the rice begins to toast and just begins to brown slightly.
+Add the rice and cumin and cook until the rice begins to toast and just begins to brown.

-Add the water and enchilada sauce.
-Bring to a simmer, cover and turn heat to low.
-Cook for 20–25 minutes or until the rice is tender.
+Add the water and enchilada sauce, then bring to a simmer, cover and turn heat to low.
+Cook for 20–25 minutes, or until the rice is tender.

-Fold in the roasted red bell pepper and black beans.
-Cover and hold warm.
+Fold in roasted red bell pepper and black beans, then cover and hold warm.

 Heat a skillet over high heat.
-Add the remaining 2 tablespoons olive oil.
-When it begins to smoke, add the shrimp and sauté on each side for 30 seconds or until just cooked through.
+Add remaining 2 tablespoons olive oil.
+When it begins to smoke, add the shrimp and sauté on each side for 30 seconds, or until just cooked through.

-Place the rice and beans on a serving dish.
-Garnish with cilantro, sliced jalapeño and queso fresco.
-Top with shrimp and serve.
+Place rice and beans in a serving dish then add cilantro, sliced jalapeño and queso fresco, arrange shrimp on top and serve.